ktmud/cached-dependencies/README.md

 Here, the predefined `npm-install`, `npm-build` and `pip-install` commands will automatically manage `npm` and `pip` cache for you.
 They are also running in parallel by `node` child processes, so things can be even faster.

+There is also a `yarn-install` command which handles cache restore/save for npm pacakges, too, but creates the cache keys with `yarn.lock`, instead of `package-lock.json`.

 ### Command shortcuts

 Of course, you can customize these command shortcuts or add new ones.
 Simply edit `.github/workflows/bashlib.sh`: